twilio/twilio-voice-react-native/docs/expo/app-config.md

 - A [development build](https://docs.expo.dev/develop/development-builds/introduction/). **Expo Go
   is not supported**, because this library contains native code that Expo Go does not include.
 - Expo SDK 52 through 57.
 These are the versions exercised; see the compatibility matrix in the README.
-The plugin does not enforce a minimum, so newer or older versions may work but are untested.
+The plugin does not enforce a minimum, so newer versions may work but are untested.
+  Expo SDK 49 and earlier generate Java `MainApplication` and `MainActivity` files, which this plugin does not edit.
+See [Kotlin only](#kotlin-only).

 ## Setup